Frequently Asked Questions

 - I don’t have a prescription can I order lenses?

-Due to HPCSA law a valid script must be verified before the sale of contact lenses.
-You must be in possession of a valid prescription prior to ordering
+Due to HPCSA law you must be in possession of a valid prescription before ordering contact lenses.

 - Is it OK to wear contacts everyday?